Elon, North Carolina

 Jesus did not say, “You should be born again.”
 He did not say, “It would be a good idea for you to be born again.”
 He said, “You MUST be born again.”
 It is not optional.
 It is essential.
 There are NO exceptions.
 If you are not born again, you CANNOT see the kingdom of God.
 It is impossible.

 We know that murderers need to be born again.
 Prostitutes need to be born again.
 Child molesters need to be born again.
 Porn stars need to be born again.
-People who mock God and deny His existence (atheists) need to be born again.
+Atheists need to be born again.
+Skeptics need to be born again.
 Muslims and Hindus need to be born again.

 He was moral.
 He was not immoral.
 He was a Pharisee.
 The Pharisees lived outwardly moral lives.
 Jesus said they were.
 He said that they cleaned the outside of the cup.